j-miet/BTD6bot/README.md

 - Extensive bot library with built-in gui support, which can also operate independently.
 Uses optical character reading (ocr) and kb+mouse to update bot state.
-While library code is thoroughly documented, [Updating the bot](#updating-the-bot) provides baseline for adding new content should this project no longer receives updates.
+While library code is thoroughly documented, [Updating the bot](#updating-the-bot) provides baseline for adding new content should this project no longer receive updates.

 # <u>Installation</u>

 First you need to install [Python](https://www.python.org/downloads/).
-Most of bot was programmed in Python versions 3.12.5 and 3.13.2 so **Python 3.12+** is recommended.
+Most of bot was programmed in Python versions 3.12.5 or higher so **Python 3.12+** is recommended.
-It is likely to work on earlier versions of Python 3, but this has not been tested.

 Then, download *BTD6bot*: